☛ Explore Rift Valley's five lakes (south of Addis Ababa),

 Places to visit and things to do: -

-✿ Melka Kunture Prehistoric Site - Know more about ancient human beings and modern humans evolved.
+✿ Melka Kunture Prehistoric Site - Know more about ancient human beings.
+Learn how we the modern humans evolved.
 Visit four small tukul hut museums.
 See an open-air archaeological (excavation) site which is about 800,000 years old.

-✿ UNESCO SITE of Steles of Tiya – learn the culture of erecting gravestones decorated with carvings by visiting the cemetery of Tiya (12 – 14th Century AD).
+✿ UNESCO SITE of Steles of Tiya – learn the culture of erecting gravestones.
+Visit the cemetery of Tiya (12 – 14th Century AD).
 Speculate what the symbols and carvings on the steles signify.

-✿ Local village visit and cultural experience – meet locals at their house and learn how to bake Enjera (the Ethiopian pancake), and take part in a traditional Ethiopian Coffee Ceremony
+✿ Local village visit and cultural experience – meet locals at their house.
+Learn (practice) how to bake Enjera (the Ethiopian pancake), and join them on a traditional Ethiopian Coffee Ceremony.

 ✿ Stop at best outlooks to enjoy picturesque view of the Great East African Rift Valley